project-alice-assistant/ProjectAlice/README.md

 ## Who made this?
 The original code base was started at the end 2015 and several rewrites made it what it is today.
 It was entirely written by me *Psycho* until recently, where I decided to make the code openly available to the world.

-In of May 2019, *Jierka* joined the project to prepare Project Alice for a public release by providing quality code, fresh ideas and insights for the project.
+In May 2019, *Jierka* joined the project to prepare Project Alice for a public release by providing quality code, fresh ideas and insights for the project.
 At the same time *maxbachmann* also joined the project, at first to translate to German for the release, but soon moved beyond his initial commitment and started contributing to the refactoring, rewrite and skill production.

+In 2022 and since 2020, the Project Alice Core team is made of *Psycho* and *philipp2310* who joined and brought a lot to this project over the years.

 If you want to use Project Alice in a non-commercial setting, I’m not asking you for any money, or a financial contribution, but as the license states, you should try to give back for what you've been given; please share your improvements and add-ons with the rest of us, in the form of pull requests.